Christopher-Hosken/ap_physics_engine/README.md

 return false;
 ```

 This simple collision detection allowed me to see when two cubes were intersecting, regardless of their scale or position.
-Once the program detects a collision, it sets all forces to 0 as the object can not be accelerating *(otherwise it would go through the colliding object)*.

 ### Transferring Momentum